gromacs/gromacs/docs/user-guide/environment-variables.rst

         over-ride the number of DD pulses used (default 0, meaning no over-ride).
 Normally 1 or 2.

+``GMX_DISABLE_ALTERNATING_GPU_WAIT``
+        disables the specialized polling wait path used to wait for the PME and nonbonded GPU tasks completion to overlap to do the reduction of the resulting forces that arrive first.
+Setting this variable switches to the generic path with fixed waiting order.

 There are a number of extra environment variables like these that are used in debugging - check the code!